Gabrock94/pyaesthetics/docs/examples.rst

 :ref:`cakedLisa`: an example in which a Machine Learning model is trained and tested on visual features to predict Aesthetic Scores.

 :ref:`colorpalette`: an example on how to extract the color palette of an image.

+:ref:`bookthings`: an example on how to extract the visual complexity of book covers.